kmcphillips/cliftonstudios.ca/README.markdown

 ## About

 This is a Rails 3 site for the Winnipeg Manitoba based artist co-op.

-NOTE: This site is going to replace the legacy PHP site which is currently live.
+I don't know why you'd want to set up your own copy of this website, but if you do for some reason here's how.

 ## Quick Setup